-The Breadman® Automatic Bread Baker has eleven (11) cycles from which to choose:
+The Breadman® Automatic Bread Baker has a variety of Cycles from which to choose:

-- The French cycle is for breads with crisper crusts, especially those that are lowest in sweeteners, such as French and Italian breads. - Fruit & Nut cycle is for breads such as apple walnut, banana, and raisin bread. - Batter BreadTM uses high amounts of sugar and fat.
-Eggs are added to make a nutritious sweet bread. - The Jam cycle makes your favorite jams.
-See the Recipe and Menu Planner for recipe.
+- The French Cycle is for breads with crisper crusts, especially those that are lowest in sweeteners, such as French and Italian breads. - Sweet Cycle is for breads such as apple walnut, banana, and raisin bread. - Batter Bread[TM] uses high amounts of sugar and fat to make non-yeasted cakes and breads. - The Jam Cycle makes your favorite jams.
+See the Recipe and Menu Planner for recipe. - For Whole Wheat Cycles except Rapid Cycle, which is 15 minutes, the mix initially rests for up to 30 minutes.
+No movement occurs in the Pan.
+This is normal.